CC ResearchBack to OCC Research

 Use This Dashboard

-I built an interactive dashboard that lets you explore all 374 contracts, see which vendors have documentation gaps, and track the gap rate over time.
+I built an interactive dashboard that lets you explore all 504 board actions (484 unique commitments after dedup), see which vendors have documentation gaps, and track the gap rate over time.

 Share This Report